stheralves/quickstart/README.md

             For Linux or Mac:   ~/.m2/settings.xml
             For Windows: \Documents and Settings\USER_NAME\.m2\settings.xml or \Users\USER_NAME\.m2\settings.xml
-    * If you have an existing `settings.xml` file, modify it with the configuration information from the `example-settings.xml` file.
+    * If you have an existing `settings.xml` file, modify it with the configuration information from the `example-wfk-settings.xml` file.
-    * If there is no `settings.xml` file, copy the modified `example-settings.xml` file to the `m2` directory for your operating system and rename it to `settings.xml`.
+    * If there is no `settings.xml` file, copy the modified `example-wfk-settings.xml` file to the `m2` directory for your operating system and rename it to `settings.xml`.

-4. If you choose not to configure the `settings.xml` file described in the previous step, you must append `-s PATH_TO_QUICKSTARTS/example-settings.xml` to every Maven command.
+4. If you choose not to configure the `settings.xml` file described in the previous step, you must append `-s PATH_TO_QUICKSTARTS/example-wfk-settings.xml` to every Maven command.
     * _Note: This only valid only when you run the quickstarts using the command line._
     * The following is an example of a deployment passing the Maven settings using the command line:

-            mvn jboss-as:deploy -s PATH_TO_QUICKSTARTS/example-settings.xml
+            mvn jboss-as:deploy -s PATH_TO_QUICKSTARTS/example-wfk-settings.xml

 <a id="as7mavenconfig"></a>